Definition of Wenckebach Phenomenon

 - Q3.
 What possible explanations could exist to explain this tracing?

-Now read this blog post for the answers and explanations to these questions.
+Now read ECG exigency 16.2 for answers and explanations to these questions.

 - ECG BASICS — Waves, Intervals, Segments and Clinical Interpretation